LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 protocol_modbus_master.c
 --- added code for modbus functions 3, 6,16, and 8 (read holding register, write single register, write mulitple registers, echo)
---- changed ModbusEleOffset=1 to =0 (not to modbus standard but easier and fairly common)
+--- changed ModbusEleOffset=1 to =0 (not to modbus standard but easier and fairly common) acn change this in com page now.
+--- improved debug messages so slave address and function code are easily identified

 protocol_modbus_master.h
 --- added defines for same as above